budivoogt/bv_markdown_blog/notes.md

 -   [] Alternative description for every image.
 -   [] Server-side rendering of all the content, especially when drawn from a database.

+## Admin panel

+I must easily be able to edit posts, which are pulled from the database.
+Therefore I'll need a place to create, update, remove and delete posts.
+I could permit this on the `/blog` page, or alternatively create an admin panel where I can log in/out and CRUD posts and portfolio projects.
+That would be the most educational challenge.
+I can then re-use this architecture for the Striking Markets site.

 # Technical deliberations

 ## Integrating Markdown